From Beyond the Grave

 There was a knock at the office door.

-“Would you mind expanding on why you thought this?”
+“Would you mind expanding on your theory?”

 “I have a phone number to use and a single word to say before hanging up.”
 Alan glanced around his small office as if there might be listening devices.
-“Your father swore me to secrecy regarding both the number and the codeword.”
+“Your father also swore me to secrecy regarding both the number and the codeword.”

 “Thank you, Alan, and knowing my father’s standards, he’d be impressed.”
-Bryce stood and lifted the package in his left hand to place it inside his jacket.
+Bryce stood and lifted the small package in his left hand to place it inside his jacket.
 He reached out with his right hand as the solicitor stood.

 The two men shook hands.